 Intelligence is a core part of building a great modern app.
 App extensions, Siri suggestions, voice, widgets, app clips — we've designed all of these features to help make everyday tasks easier for people who use our platforms.
 Learn about the origins of the intelligent system experience, and find out how integrating intelligently with the system can help make your app more convenient, relevant, and intuitive, making your features the focus.

 Learn more about designing for intelligence in the next part of our series, "Discover new opportunities."

-First, we'll define it, and then we'll talk about how it relates to design and then how it's powered by Extensibility.
+First we'll define it, and then I'll talk about how it relates to design and then how it's powered by extensibility.

-So over the course of the next several videos, my colleagues at Apple, the ones that actually work on these technologies, will help me define just exactly what we mean when we say iIntelligent system experience and what you can do to be a part of that system.
+So over the course of the next several videos, my colleagues at Apple, the ones that actually work on these technologies, will help me define just exactly what we mean when we say "intelligent system experience" and what you can do to be a part of that system.

 Let's get started with the most basic definition, which we'll build on throughout these videos.

-In the case of iOSs, someone can easily recognize this symbol because it consistently gets used across our apps and yours.
+In the case of iOS, someone can easily recognize this symbol because it consistently gets used across our apps and yours.

 In other words, it's a platform convention.

 And guess what?
 Intelligence is a platform convention too.

 It's something enabled and reinforced by its consistent appearance on the platform.